 Tips to Keep Your Hot Tub Clean

 Then comes the how.
-Once you know when to do it, you should shift focus to what to do with the hot tub and how to keep it good enough to make it seem inviting.
+Once you know when to do it, you should shift focus to what to do with the hot tub and how to keep it good enough to make it inviting.
 Here are a few tips that will keep your cleaning regime in check.

 The most important thing to do is to keep the water chemistry in check one or two times a week.
 If you leave them unchecked, you risk destroying the plumbing system and also the water in the hot tub.

 The ideal levels should be 80 to 120 ppm alkalinity, 7.4 to 7.6 pH levels, 1 to 3 ppm sanitizer and 150 to 250 ppm calcium hardness.

 Shocking Your Hot Tub